Volunteer as a Judge

 Ballot Completion and Deadlines

-At the end of the round, please exit the competition room to finish filling out your ballot.
+- At the end of the round, judges should exit the competition room to finish completing their ballots.
 For in-person tournaments, please remain at the facility until your ballot is complete.

 Voices from the Stage